blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 output.jpg: JPEG image data, baseline, precision 8, 257x1, components 1
 ```

-A this point we have and output.jpeg file that is kind of a white line (257x1).
+A this point we have and output.jpeg file that is kind of a white line (257x1)...
 ...TBC

-Not exactly full white line...!!!???
+Not exactly a full white line...!!!???
 From https://29a.ch/photo-forensics/#forensic-magnifier

 ![Alt text](image-10.png)